vikashraj1/multi-container-application/README.md

     ```

 - In the `ansible_code/inventory` file, replace the values of `ansible_host` and `ansible_user` with public IP of the EC2 instance.

-- Remove or comment out the first two tasks in `ansible_code/playbook.yml` that are specific to Vagrant-based infrastructure.

 - Add `DOCKER_USERNAME` and `DOCKER_PASSWORD` credentials as secrets for GitHub Actions workflow.